adanmoran/dotfiles/README.md

 For LaTeX
 ---------
+To get a nicer PDF viewer, install Zathura and vim will automatically use this after compiling.
+'''
+sudo apt-get install zathura
+'''

 If you want to have reverse search working in LaTeX (where you can <CTRL>-LeftClick on Zathura to be brought to the correct location in your tex files), you need to run
 '''
 sudo apt-get install xdotool